Edward Smith (sea captain): Titanic

 Although the crew was aware of ice in the vicinity, they did not reduce the ship's speed and continued to steam at 22 knots.
 Titanic's high speed in waters where ice had been reported was later criticised as reckless, but it reflected standard maritime practice at the time.
-According to Fifth Officer Harold Lowe, the custom was "to go ahead and depend upon the lookouts in the crow's nest and the watch on the bridge to pick up the ice in time to avoid hitting it".
+According to Fifth Officer Harold Lowe, the custom was "to go ahead and depend upon the lookouts in the crow's nest and the watch on the bridge to 'pick up' the ice in time to avoid hitting it".
+Lowe, who was crossing the Atlantic for the first time in his life, admitted under examination that he had never heard that icebergs were common off the Grand Banks of Newfoundland and said that the fact would not have interested him if he had.
+He did not know that the Titanic was following what was called "the southern track", and made a guess that the ship was on the northern one.

 The North Atlantic liners prioritised time-keeping above all other considerations, sticking rigidly to a schedule that would guarantee arrival at an advertised time.
 They were frequently driven at close to their full speed, treating hazard warnings as advisories rather than calls to action.
 It was widely believed that ice posed little risk; close calls were not uncommon, and even head-on collisions had not been disastrous.
 In 1907, SS Kronprinz Wilhelm, a German liner, had rammed an iceberg and suffered a crushed bow, but was still able to complete her voyage.
-That same year, Titanics future captain, Edward Smith, declared in an interview that he could not "imagine any condition which would cause a ship to founder.
+That same year Smith declared in an interview that he could not "imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that."

-Shortly after 11:40 p.m. on 14 April, Smith was informed by First Officer William Murdoch that the ship had just collided with an iceberg.
-It was soon apparent that the ship was seriously damaged; designer Thomas Andrews reported that all of the first five of the ship's watertight compartments had been breached and that Titanic would sink in under two hours.

-There are conflicting reports about Smith's actions during the evacuation.
-Some say that he did all in his power to prevent panic and did his best to assist in the evacuation; Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club said "He was doing everything in his power to get women in these boats, and to see that they were lowered properly.
-I thought he was doing his duty in regard to the lowering of the boats".
-Robert Williams Daniel, a first class passenger, also said: